Differentiable Optimization of Linear Differential Microphone Arrays: A Joint Geometry and Filter Design Framework: System model and Problem Definition

 The weight $H_{m}^{*}(w)$ is applied to the output of the microphone $m$; the complete set of these weights is represented in the form of a vector containing all individual weights, thereby defining the overall response of the microphone array to incoming sound waves in a vector as follows

 Beampattern or directional sensitivity, which represents the sensitivity of microphone arrays to the direction of the incoming sound, is an essential aspect of the array signal processing.
 It indicates how well the microphone array can capture or reject sound from various directions.
-Beampattern of the proposed nonuniform LDMA is mathematically defined as follows
+The Beampattern of the proposed system model is mathematically defined as follows